 We encourage students to apply for the Wexner Graduate Fellowship.
 NOTE: The deadline for applications for the 2016–2017 school year is January 5, 2016.

 JTS has a limited number of fellowships for international students.
 Some fellowships are available to international students on a highly competitive basis through the Memorial Foundation for Jewish Culture, 15 East 26th Street, New York, NY 10010; (212) 679-4074.

-For more information about these opportunities, please contact Rabbi Joel Alter, director of Admissions, or (212) 678-8817.
+For more information about these opportunities, please contact Rabbi Joel Alter at email@example.com, director of Admissions, or (212) 678-8817.

-JTS provides generous need-based financial aid.
-Students must be citizens of either the United States or Canada, although certain categories of noncitizens of the United States may be eligible.
+JTS provides generous need-based financial aid to US citizens and international students.
 Learn more about the details of eligibility for need-based financial aid.

 To continue to receive Title IV student financial assistance or student loans, students must complete at least one-fifth of the required curriculum each year to meet the requirement of maintaining satisfactory progress.

 Need-based aid is determined by your and your family's demonstrated financial need.
 Demonstrated financial need is the difference between the costs involved in attending The Rabbinical School and the amount you and your family can contribute to those costs.
 Awards are made on the basis of financial need as determined by needs-analysis documents and the FAFSA.
 All students who are US citizens and are interested in financial assistance should complete the FAFSA by March 1.
 International students should contact the office of financial aid to learn more about how aid is determined for them.

 In addition to grants and scholarships from JTS, federal student loans are available to cover all related educational and living expenses.
 The JTS Financial Aid Office will help you determine your appropriate debt level, and will facilitate all loan applications for you.
-Click here for information about federal loans.
+View information about federal loans.